QuantEcon/sphinx-tojupyter/docs/config-extension-notebooks.md

 |True|

 When constructing notebooks this option can be enabled to ignore :class: no-execute for code-blocks.
-This is useful for html writer for pages that are meant to fail but shouldn't be included in coverage tests.
+This is useful for including code examples that may not execute correctly.

 `conf.py` usage: